 A supervised beach complete with change facilities, a beach volleyball court and picnic area.
 Sandy Lake is an ideal place to spend the day.
-Swim at the beach, hike its trails or #picnic with the #family.
+Swim at the beach, hike its trails or have a picnic by the lake.

 With its new boat launch access, Long Lake is now one of the best places in the city to spend a day at the lake.
 The new Lakeview Trail is easily accessible for all, take a dip in the lake wherever you see fit, or paddle out to one of the islands, the park is your oyster.

 The public boat launch gives you free access to Halifax’s beautiful Northwest Arm.
 A gift with a lasting impression donated to the people of Halifax from a man with a knack for lasting impressions on society.

 This wide, easy flowing Class 2 river is ideal for paddlers of any ability (water levels notwithstanding).
 With a couple of day-use parks with river access along the way, you can plan a paddling adventure of a couple of hours or a couple of days.

 Shubie Park is also home to the only campground in the Halifax Regional Municipality.
 A #family-friendly park with public beaches, biking & walking trails easily accessible to all.
 One of the crown jewels of the city.